MaxGrdv/Tucon/README.md

 # Tucon
-New messanger from Russian student
+New messanger from Russian students